Tuesday, June 2, 2026

 37. Sara Miller: Fibonacci Numbers 2003

-LATEST PRESENTATIONS BY ADVISED STUDENTS
+PRESENTATIONS BY ADVISED STUDENTS

 1. Kaleb Swieringa (corresponding author), Joelena Brown, Rachael Harbaugh, and Francis Nadolny: Artsy Chaos: The Secret Life of a Class of Trigonometric Sums, 2022 Student Research Colloquium, ONU